 Recently we have seen huge increases in the cost of global energy, which naturally puts economic pressure on vertical farms with their need to maintain temperatures and illuminate their crops.
 When does the cost of energy become prohibitive to such endeavours?
 Vertical farms may well be 95% less reliant on water as part of their eco-friendly daily operations but how will they function as profitable businesses in this era of expensive power?
 Any attempt to rely on solar panels to generate renewable power would surely run counter to the idea that vertical farming saves space?

-At Vertical Farming Today we will attempt to answer questions like these as we cover daily technology news from around the world and monitor the continued growth and development of the vertical farming industry.
+Vertical Farming Today monitors the continued growth and development of the global vertical farming industry and other areas of indoor agriculture, providing technology news, features and interviews for those interested in, and involved with, this rapidly evolving sector.
 I hope you enjoy visiting regularly and finding out more about this food production solution.

 Publisher & Editor